 Non-current financial assets are recognized and measured in accordance with IFRS 9 - Financial Instruments.
+No non-current financial assets are estimated at fair value through other comprehensive income (OCI).

-Pursuant to IFRS 9 - Financial Instruments, financial assets are classified in two categories according to their nature and the intention of management:
+Pursuant to IFRS 9 - Financial Instruments, financial assets are classified in three categories according to their nature and the intention of management:

-- Financial assets at fair value through profit and loss; and - · Financial assets at amortized cost.
+- Financial assets at fair value through profit and loss; - Financial assets at fair value through other comprehensive income; and - · Financial assets at amortized cost.